Child Health Systems Programme Pre-School (CHSP Pre-School)

 |* Argyll and Clyde ceased to exist on 31st March 2006 and the administration area was split into two sub-areas that now fall under the administration of NHS Greater Glasgow and Clyde and NHS Highland respectively.|

 A variety of routine outputs are available to users of CHSP Pre-School, which can be used for local purposes.
 Data recorded have also been used in a range of different analyses and have been published on the ISD Scotland website.
 These include statistics on: breastfeeding; maternal smoking and, prior to implementation of the 2005 policy, childhood Body Mass Index (BMI).

-Analyses are available at various levels, for example by NHS Board (residence or examination), Council Area and Community Health Partnership.
+Analyses are available at various levels, for example by NHS Board (residence or examination and Local Authority).

 Please note that in some NHS Boards a phased implementation occurred after the system was adopted.
 Therefore, caution should be taken when interpreting data around the implementation period.
 In addition many data items are not mandatory and recording practices vary between NHS Boards and individual health professionals.
 Therefore not all data items on the review forms can be used for analysis.